 Nelson was born in Tampa, FL.
 His lifetime big league won-loss record was 53-64 and he had 28 career saves.
 The highlight of his career was the 1988 ALCS, when he got two of Oakland’s three victories, as the A’s beat Boston in four games.
 He also won a ring with Oakland in 1988.
-He shares his December 3rd birthday with this former Yankee first baseman and this one-time Yankee outfielder.

 For the second day in a row, we celebrate the birthday of a Yankee that few Yankee fans have ever heard of.
 James Donald Breslin was born in Augusta, Maine on December 2, 1903.
 After a great collegiate pitching career at Georgetown University, he began his Minor League career in 1926 by going 11-5 with the Lewiston Twins of the B-level New England League.
 In 1932, he went 26-8 for the Newark Bears, who were the Yankee’s International League affiliate at the time.